Why We're Entering the Age of Robotic Logistics

 But why is this year, 2018, the moment to pay attention to robotic logistics?

-Well, it seems we are reaching a tipping point.
-A 2016 trend report from logistics-giant DHL explained that two factors are driving the need for autonomous logistic solutions right now:
+Well, it seems we're approaching a tipping point.
+A 2016 trend report from logistics giant DHL explained that two factors are driving the need for autonomous logistic solutions right now:

-- The growth of e-commerce — Product distribution has totally flipped on its head over the last decade.
-Products are now packaged individually and sent direct to customers, rather than in bulk to suppliers as they were in the past.
-There is a huge variety of different packaging requirements, the weight of shipments is increasing as heavier items are being bought online, and the speed of distribution has increased too.
+- E-commerce growth.
+Product distribution has been totally flipped on its head over the last decade.
+Products are now packaged individually and sent directly to customers, rather than shipped in bulk to suppliers as they were in the past.
+Now there's a huge variety of different packaging requirements, heavier shipments (as heavier items are being bought online), and higher-speed distribution requirements.

-- The lack of available workforce — Skills shortages are affecting many industries, not just logistics.
-There are just not enough skilled workers to fill needed posts.
-I've written before about how robotics can help to tackle skills shortages in manufacturing, and robots are also a solution for logistics.
+- Labor shortages.
+The skills gap is affecting many industries, not just logistics.
+I've written before about how robotics can help tackle the skills shortage in manufacturing; robots are also a solution for logistics.

 Robot technology comes of age

-There is also a technological reason that logistics is the new "hot industry" for robotics.
-Several technologies have matured recently allowing them to be viable in real-world logistic applications.
+There's also a technological reason why logistics is the new "hot industry" for robotics.
+Several technologies have recently become viable for real-world logistic applications.

-Autonomous Guided Vehicle (AGV) technology is being used in autonomous forklifts, Artificial Intelligence (AI) applications are popping up all over the place, and collaborative robots are allowing robots to work alongside human workers.
+Autonomous guided vehicle (AGV) technology is being used in autonomous forklifts, artificial intelligence (AI) applications are popping up all over the place, and collaborative robots are allowing robots to work alongside humans.

-As the US Material Handling and Logistic Roadmap from 2017 says: "Oh, how quickly the world is changing.
+As it says in the 2017 Material Handling and Logistics US Roadmap 2.0, "Oh, how quickly the world is changing.
 And the supply chain right along with it."

 How will robotic logistics look in the near future?

-Robots are already being used in logistics, sometimes extensively.
-Therefore, the logistics of the future will look similar to how it looks today.
-Over time, robotics will just creep into more and more applications.
+Robots are already being used in logistics—sometimes extensively.
+Therefore, the logistics of the future will be similar to today's, except that robotics will gradually find its way into more and more applications.

-The DHL Robotics In Logistics Report paints a picture of how robots will be used in the three main parts of the supply chain:
+The DHL Robotics In Logistics trend report paints a picture of how robots will be used in the three main parts of the supply chain, as described below.

 1. Distribution centers

-Collaborative robots are likely to become important for tasks like co-packing where humans and robots work in the same areas on different steps in the packing process.
-Other robots which are predicted to be used are swarms, drones, and surveillance robots.
-Exoskeletons, which we saw a few of at Automatica 2018, may be used to help people pick up heavy loads.
+Collaborative robots are likely to become important for tasks like co-packing, where humans and robots in the same area work on different steps in the packing process.
+You should also expect to see more of swarms, drones, and surveillance robots.
+Exoskeletons, like the ones we saw at automatica 2018, may be used to help people pick up heavy loads.

 2. Sorting centers

-Sorting centers are the midpoint between the huge distribution centers and the end customer.
-The key to these will be 24 Hour operation, allowing a continuous flow of goods from supplier to customer.
+Sorting centers stand between huge distribution centers and the end customer.
+The big difference here will be 24-hour operation, allowing a continuous flow of goods from supplier to customer.

 Robotic applications in sorting centers include autonomous maneuvering, container loading/unloading, autonomous stock replenishment, and self-driving trucks.

-We often see companies using cobots to achieve close to 24 hour operation.
-For example, our case study of Walt Machine Inc shows how they were able to double daily production by running their robots for 15-20 hours a day.
+We often see companies using cobots to achieve something close to 24-hour operation.
+For example, our WALT Machine, Inc. case study shows how the company was able to double daily production by running robots for 15-20 hours a day.

 3. Last mile delivery

-Robotic applications include automated aerial delivery (drone delivery), mobile parcel stations, automated sorting, and robot-assisted 2-man handling.
+Robotic applications include automated aerial delivery (drone delivery), mobile parcel stations, automated sorting, and robot-assisted two-person handling.

-Because it is so popular in the media, people probably think that last-mile robotic delivery is closer to being a reality than the other application technologies already listed.
-However, it seems likely that businesses will adopt robots into this area much more slowly than they will in the other areas.
-Adding a cobot in your sorting center, for example, is much easier than convincing your customers to accept drone deliveries.
+Because the media discuss it so often, people probably think that last mile robotic delivery is closer to being a reality than the other applications we mentioned.
+On the contrary, however, businesses will probably be much slower to adopt robots in this area.
+It's much easier to add a cobot to your sorting center, for instance, than to convince your customers to accept drone deliveries.

-As Tom Bonkenburg, author of the DHL report, says "Exciting as it is, robotics technology seems to be arriving slowly but surely in cautious and well-considered stages"
+As the DHL report says, "Exciting as it is, robotics technology seems to be arriving slowly but surely in cautious and well-considered stages."

 What area of logistics do you think robotics will be most useful for?
 Tell us in the comments below or join the discussion on LinkedIn, Twitter, Facebook or the DoF professional robotics community.